Find synonyms Find exact match

 Intramuscular penicillin G benzathine (single dose) may be administered to patients who cannot complete a 10-day course of oral therapy or to patients at enhanced risk for rheumatic fever (eg, those with history of previous rheumatic heart disease and/or living in crowded conditions).
 Injections of benzathine penicillin provide bactericidal levels against GAS for 21 to 28 days.
 The addition of procaine penicillin alleviates some of the discomfort associated with benzathine injections and may favorably influence the initial clinical response.
 The preferred product in children is the combination of 900,000 units of benzathine penicillin G plus 300,000 units of procaine penicillin (Bicillin C-R 900/300).
 (See Penicillin G benzathine-penicillin G procaine: Drug information).
 Dosing is outlined in the Table (table 1).

-Cephalosporins are acceptable alternatives in patients with recurrent GAS infection but are not recommended as first-line therapy [45-52].
+Cephalosporins are acceptable alternatives in patients with recurrent GAS infection but are not recommended as first-line therapy in national guidelines [45-52].
 Cephalosporins have demonstrated better microbiologic and clinical cure rates than penicillin; these differences appear to be greater among children than adults, and some favor use of first-generation cephalosporins as first-line therapy in this group [53-55].
-However, second- and third-generation cephalosporins are more expensive than penicillin and may facilitate development of antibiotic resistance [46,47].
+However, second- and third-generation cephalosporins may facilitate development of antibiotic resistance and are not favored as first-line therapy [46,47].
 (See 'Recurrent infection' below.)

-Antibiotic therapy directed against beta-lactamase producing upper respiratory tract flora (such as amoxicillin-clavulanate) remains controversial and is not indicated in patients with acute pharyngitis [2,56,57].
+Antibiotic therapy directed against beta-lactamase-producing upper respiratory tract flora (such as amoxicillin-clavulanate) remains controversial and is not indicated in patients with acute pharyngitis, although it would be effective [2,56,57].

-For patients with beta-lactam hypersensitivity, cephalosporins (cefuroxime, cefpodoxime, cefdinir, and ceftriaxone) may be used [38,44-50], in the absence of history of life-threatening allergic reaction; cross reactivity with penicillin is less likely for later-generation cephalosporins than first-generation cephalosporins [45,58-60].
-Macrolides (clarithromycin, azithromycin, or erythromycin) are an acceptable alternative for penicillin allergic patients, depending on local resistance patterns [28,31-36].
+For patients with beta-lactam hypersensitivity, cephalosporins (cefuroxime, cefpodoxime, cefdinir, and ceftriaxone) may be used [38,44-50], in the absence of history of life-threatening allergic reaction to penicillin; cross reactivity with penicillin is not likely for later-generation cephalosporins than first-generation cephalosporins [45,58-60].
+Macrolides (clarithromycin, azithromycin, or erythromycin) are an acceptable alternative for penicillin-allergic patients, depending on local resistance patterns [28,31-36].
 For the rare patient with an erythromycin-resistant strain of GAS who is unable to tolerate beta-lactam agents, clindamycin is an appropriate choice .

 Duration — In general, the conventional duration of oral antibiotic therapy to achieve maximal pharyngeal GAS eradication rates is 10 days, even though patients usually improve clinically within the first few days of treatment [62,63].
 If penicillin is discontinued after three days of therapy, the probability of relapse is higher than if penicillin is discontinued after seven days of treatment (50 versus 34 percent, respectively) [14,16,20].